 20 horses featured during NOLA Mardi Gras parades will be up for adoption

-NEW ORLEANS - Every Mardi Gras season, at least 20 horses are purchased from horse brokers to be featured in New Orleans parades as members of carnival royalty frequently ride the majestic animals during the city's most prestigious parades.
+NEW ORLEANS - Every Mardi Gras season, at least 20 horses are purchased from horse brokers to be featured in New Orleans events as members of carnival royalty frequently ride the majestic animals during the city's most prestigious parades.

 But once the celebrations come to a conclusion, these horses are essentially left homeless.
 That's why the Humane Society of Louisiana (HSL) makes an annual effort to connect these animals with new homes and caretakers.